Home > Bread > Easy Irish Soda Bread with Cheddar

 • Transfer the dough loaf to the prepared baking sheet and sprinkle the top with the remaining cheese.
 Then, using a sharp knife, score the top of the dough in a deep cross (not all the way through).
 Note – the cheese may bake over the cuts in the top of the loaf, or may not.
 You will notice in my photos it did, and this is ok!

-• Bake the bread for 27 – 30 minutes, until the loaf is golden brown.
+• Bake the bread for 27 to 30 minutes, until the loaf is golden brown.
 Transfer the bread immediately to a wire cooling rack to cool.
 Serve warm or at room temperature.
 The bread is best enjoyed the day it is baked.
 Enjoy!

-Loved the recipe?Please leave a STAR rating for the recipe (reviews are awesome too!)
-This greatly helps me continue to provide FREE recipes!
+Loved the recipe?Please consider leaving a comment + star for the recipe!
+This greatly helps me continue to provide FREE recipes.
+Thank you!

 RECIPE NOTES